deersoftware-dev/deersoftware-dev.github.io/labs/lhyos/index.md

 The reason there is this byte specifying the version of the file is backward compatibility, so that the same database can have different versions of the standard, being able to create objects in a more current version, but without having to update the existing ones.

+> [file version] [object list...]

 | Name         | Description                                               | Size         |
 | ------------ | --------------------------------------------------------- | ------------ |
 | file version | Version of the standard used for writing the file.        | 1 byte       |
 | object list  | The list of objects following the structure of "Objects". | Undetermined |

 ## Objects

+The objects are formed by a set of header and body with the exception of some objects, the special objects.
+The header consists of a byte followed by a group that can be 1, 2, 4 or 8 bytes in size depending on the value of the first byte group quoted above (More information below), this group of assorted bytes is nothing but a integer in big endian format that expresses the size of the body, which would be the content of this object.

 > [object type] [object size] [object content]